 Applying for Services:

 Tennesseans may apply for Families First benefits at their local Department of Human Services county office or by applying online using the Family Assistance (FA) Online application.

 Applications are available in English, Spanish, Arabic and Somali.

 A printable application form is also available on the Department of Human Services website.
 You can print and complete this application and submit it to your local DHS office in person, by fax, or by mail.
 After submitting your application, you will receive an appointment for an interview.
-At this interview, you may also discuss eligibility for SNAP/food stamps and the Child Care Certificate Program.
+At this interview, you may also discuss eligibility for SNAP/Food Stamps and the Child Care Certificate Program.
 If you are interested in TennCare/Medicaid, you will be assisted in applying at the DHS county office.